Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 It's rewarding to see the overworld come to life, tile by tile.
 I'm looking forward to continuing to build and refine the world, adding more details and interactive elements as I go.

+25/02/2025

+Improved the water tiles to create rivers, by adding more tiles to the already created water with grass tileset.

+26/02/2025

+Today was all about expanding the overworld and laying the groundwork for key locations.
+I spent a good chunk of time painting tiles to create a much larger landscape.
+This included adding cliffs along certain edges, which instantly added verticality and visual interest.

+I also mapped out areas where bridges would connect different sections of the map, ensuring smooth player traversal.
+I'm visualizing wooden bridges spanning narrow ravines and stone bridges crossing wider rivers.

+Most importantly, I began to define the area where the player's house will be located.
+It'll serve as a central hub, potentially offering save points, a merchant, or even the starting point of the adventure.
+I'm focusing on making this area visually distinct, perhaps with a small clearing or a unique terrain feature.

+The sheer scale of the landscape is becoming apparent, and it's exciting to imagine the player exploring every corner.
+I'm carefully considering the placement of each tile, ensuring the world feels both natural and purposeful.